Back to Member Resources Portal

 Mentors.
 Mentors are expected to commit to a 1-year mentorship period.
 This mentorship will begin by mentors initiating contact with the mentee as soon as they are paired.
 As part of initial contact, mentors should aim to do the following:

-- Be clear about their own expectations of the relationship, what s/he is able and willing to provide, and whether s/he can meet the mentee’s expectation
+- Be clear about their own expectations of the relationship, what they are able and willing to provide, and whether they can meet the mentee’s expectation.

 - Be supportive, rather than critical or negative in providing feedback and advice.